zju3dv/Wis3D/docs/source/tutorials/wis3d.rst

     w3dcli FILES --host HOST

 ``FILES`` is the files to be added to Wis3D.
-The files can only be files in the format of jpg, png, ply, and obj.
+Currently, the files can only be files in the format of jpg, png, ply, and obj.

 ``HOST`` is the hostname to run the service, default is `localhost`.